OpenAPC/openapc-de/README.md

 ## Dataset

-At the moment, the dataset releases information for 287 articles, with total expenditure of 330,954.60 EURO.
+At the moment, the dataset releases information on 287 articles, with total expenditure of 330,954.60 EURO.

 View dataset on [GitHub](https://github.com/njahn82/unibiAPC/blob/master/data/apc_de.csv).